MadsHornbeck/react-form/docs/API.md

 - validate - the function / object passed in as validate
 - validating (lazy) - `true` if the form is currently doing async validation
 - changed (lazy) - an object with input names as keys and whether they've changed as a boolean value
-- isSubmitting (lazy) - is true when submit is called and not finished in case of async submit
+- isSubmitting - is true when submit is called and not finished in case of async submit
 - valid (lazy) - true if there are no errors
 - invalid (lazy) - inverse of valid
 - canSubmit (lazy) - `!isSubmitting && valid`